Vitamin C: benefits, dosage, contraindications

 Gout ✪✪✪✪✪

-Clinical studies report that the daily intake of 500 to 1500 mg of vitamin C is associated with a reduction in the risk of gout by 17% to 34% compared to those consuming less than 250 mg per day.
-Additionally, people who consume more than 500 mg of vitamin C per day have serum uric acid levels 0.5 to 0.6 mg/dL lower than those consuming less than 90 mg per day.
-However, taking 500 mg of vitamin C daily for 8 weeks does not lower serum uric acid levels in patients with gout.
-Thus, vitamin C may help prevent the development of gout, but cannot help treat the disease.
+Clinical studies report that daily consumption of 500 to 1500 mg of vitamin C is associated with a 17% to 34% reduced risk of gout compared with subjects who consume less than 250 mg per day.
+Additionally, people who consume more than 500 mg of vitamin C per day have serum uric acid levels lower by 0.5 to 0.6 mg/dL compared with those who consume less than 90 mg per day.
+However, daily intake of 500 mg of vitamin C for 8 weeks does not lower serum uric acid levels in patients suffering from gout.
+Thus, vitamin C may help prevent the development of gout, but cannot help treat the disease.rnrn

 Posologie